abajpai15/instalily-case-study/README.md

 npm install
 ```

-To open the project in your browser, just start the backend, then the frontend using:
+Run:
 ```bash
 npm start
 ```
+in both terminals to start the agent.